“I wanted to jump right on top of him, not give him any time to think, or give him time to use his reach or his right hand.” — Marvelous Marvin Hagler

 And when the battle was done and the smoke had cleared, Hagler stood alone, lord of all he surveyed.
 With Sugar Ray Leonard retired, with the Mike Tyson era still to come, Marvelous Marvin was now the king of boxing.
 But this was so not only because Hagler had prevailed in a match billed simply as “The Fight,” but more because of how he had won it.
 Because of the guts and determination Thomas Hearns brought to the ring that night, because of how both men had fought.
 Simply put, it was fury and ferocity on a scale rarely seen, two primed professionals putting it all on the line from the very start, no quarter given or taken as they battled with astounding intensity.

-It’s an historic fight and an historic opening round, without question one of the most unforgettable rounds in boxing history.
-And with today being the 35th anniversary of that legendary clash, Lee Wylie rises to the occasion and offers us something new and special, his personal tribute to the courage of Hagler and Hearns and the three action-packed minutes that are forever etched in boxing lore.
-Relive it now and be amazed again at what Marvelous Marvin and Hitman Hearns gave us on that Vegas night three-and-a-half decades ago.
+It’s an historic fight and an historic opening round, without question one of the most unforgettable rounds in boxing history, one that merits a video tribute from esteemed analyst Lee Wylie.
+Relive it now and be amazed again at what Marvelous Marvin and Hitman Hearns gave us on that Vegas night back in 1985.
 Welcome, once again, to “The War.”

 “He came to fight.
 He showed me great skills and a lot of courage.” — Marvelous Marvin Hagler

 “The man showed his greatness.” — Thomas “Hit Man” Hearns